johnliu55tw/debian-packaging/README.md

 ### Add a "post-install" script

-It's convenient to run custom scripts at different stages while the package is installing.
-This is also achieved by creating special files under `debian/`.
-To add a script run after the package got installed, create a file named `postinst` under `debian/` and make sure it's executable.
-I will add a simple script that shows my name:
+It's convenient to run custom scripts at different stages during the installation process, and we can also create special files under `debian/` folder for the purpose.
+To add a script run **after the package got installed**, create a file named `postinst` under `debian/` and make sure it's executable.
+I will add a simple script that prints my name:

 ```
 #!/bin/sh